GrapeCity/ComponentOne-ASPNET-MVC-Samples/ASPNETCore/HowTo/CloudFileExplorer/readme.txt

 step 3: use Access Token  created at step 2 to put into OneDriveAccessToken key value in the Web.config.

-For net5.0, when do deploying, should change the Deployment mode from Framework dependent value to Self-Contained for success hosting.
+For net5.0 and above, when do deploying, should change the Deployment mode from Framework dependent value to Self-Contained for success hosting.